Turkey with a Baby or Toddler

 Here’s a glimpse into our recent road trip along the Aegean coast, and some tips to make the most of your adventure:

-Relaxing in Cesme
+Relaxing in Çeşme

-After landing in Izmir, we rented a car and drove about an hour to the beautiful coastal town of Cesme.
+After landing in Izmir, we rented a car and drove about an hour to the beautiful coastal town of Çeşme.
 Known for its crystal-clear waters and stunning beaches, this charming town is the perfect place to unwind and soak up the sun, which was much needed after all the walking in Istanbul.
 The warm sandy beaches are perfect for a few relaxing days with babies and toddlers.

 Travel Tip: If you’re visiting in the summer, be sure to book your accommodations and rental car in advance, as this is a popular tourist destination.

-Discovering Pamukkale Salt Terraces
+Discovering Pamukkale Travertine Terraces

-After a few days of relaxation, we hit the road and headed inland to Pamukkale, home to one of Turkey’s most iconic natural wonders: the Pamukkale salt terraces.
+After a few days of relaxation, we hit the road and headed inland to Pamukkale, home to one of Turkey’s most iconic natural wonders: the Pamukkale travertine terraces.
 Formed by mineral-rich thermal springs that cascade down a series of terraced pools, this surreal landscape is truly awe-inspiring.

 Read More